 Wouldn't you love to be described as 'Abdu'l-Bahá's beloved?

-Clockwise from bottom left: Thorton Chase, Lua Getsinger, Isabella D. Brittingham
+Clockwise from bottom left: Thorton Chase, Lua Getsinger, Isabella D. Brittingham,

 Lillian Frances Kappes, Robert Turner, Howard McNutt, Sarah Farmer, Dr. John E. Esslemont